 The surname Clere was first found in Suffolk where they held a family seat from very early times and were granted lands, before any of the name made their way to Ireland.
 They were directly descended from Gilbert Crispin whose son Richard Fitzgilbert was the first settler in England, they enjoy the same ancestors as King William Duke of Normandy.
 One of Fitzgilbert's descendants was Richard de Clare, Earl of Pembroke, known as " Strongbow," who took his surname from his estate in Suffolk.
 He left Clair Castle in Suffolk with an army of 2,000 Norman nobles and invaded Ireland in 1172, taking many of his family with him.

 Early History of the Clere family

-Another 256 words (18 lines of text) are included under the topic Early Clere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clere research.
+Another 36 words (3 lines of text) are included under the topic Early Clere History in all our PDF Extended History products and printed products wherever possible.

 Clere Spelling Variations

 Spelling variations of this family name include: Clair, Clare, Clere, O'Clear, O'Clair and others.

 Early Notables of the Clere family (pre 1700)